-Defined as probability density functions (PDFs), these taxon-climate responses are estimated in one or two steps based on the nature of the proxy being studied.
+One specific characteristic of pollen data (and many other proxies) is their limited taxonomical resolution.
+Usually, they cannot be identified at the species level but at a higher level (sub-genus to family level), which complexifies the modelling of the pollen-climate responses [3].
+The PDFs are thus estimated in one or two steps based on the nature of the proxy being studied.
 In simple cases, where fossils can be identified at the species level (e.g. foraminifers, plant macrofossils), the PDFs are defined by unimodal and parametric functions (e.g. normal or log-normal distributions depending on the nature of the studied variable, see [1-2] for a more detailed discussion).
-The parameters (e.g. a mean and a standard deviation in the case of a normal or log-normal distribution) describing these distributions are estimated from the ensemble of climate values corresponding to the presence records (Fig. 1), each being weighted as an inverse function of its abundance in the study area.
+These distributions are described by parameters such as a mean and standard deviation.
+CREST estimates these values using modern climate data linked to the species’ observed presence (Fig. 1), each being weighted as an inverse function of its abundance in the study area.
 This correction removes the influence of the heterogeneously distributed modern climate space and ensures that the optimum exhibited by the PDF reflects the true climatic preference of the species, rather than the modern abundance of a given climate value [4-5].

 **Fig. 2**: Climate responses of the four plant species presented on **Fig. 1** (coloured curves).
 Their individual responses are combined together to create the response of the pollen taxon in black.
 The histogram inset represents the distribution of the climate space available (white) and which part of this climate space is occupied by at least one species (in black).